 Q: DO THE RESULTS OF LASIK LAST?

 A: Refractive surgery is considered to be a permanent procedure.
 However, refractive surgery will not prevent any age related conditions such as presbyopia (the need for reading glasses), or cataracts.
 In a small number of cases, eyes do change over time and develop a new prescription, but the effect of the laser on the preoperative prescription is permanent.

 A: Most patients return to their normal activities the day after the procedure.
 The doctor can give you more details on what you can expect when you come in for an evaluation.

-Q: WHAT ARE THE RISKS OF REFRACTIVE SURGERY?
+Q: WHAT ARE THE RISKS OF HAVING LASIK DONE?

 A: While enjoying a very high success rate, refractive surgery is still surgery and like all surgery has some degree of risk associated with it.
 At Philadelphia Eye Associates we never loss sight of the fact that our most important goal is safety and we have one of the best track records in the industry.
 Your surgeon will go over the informed consent and review the potential risks and how we can try to avoid them.
 You should always be sure to have all your questions answered before having surgery.